 Educate the public to improve perception of bats to improve behaviour towards bats

-Bats have long been the victims of negative public opinion due to mythology involving vampires and witchcraft, and associations with disease, such as rabies and the Ebola virus.
-Education programmes and events to dispel myths and to educate the public about the importance of bats and bat conservation are in place in some countries and may benefit bat populations by improving human behaviour towards bats.
+Bats have long been the victims of negative public opinion due to mythology involving vampires and witchcraft, and associations with disease, such as rabies, the Ebola virus, and more recently the coronavirus disease (COVID-19).
+Education programmes, campaigns and events to dispel myths and to educate the public about the importance of bats and bat conservation have been put in place in some countries and may benefit bat populations by improving human behaviour towards bats.
 Three studies in the USA (Rule & Zhbanova 2012, Hoffmaster et al. 2016, Lu et al. 2017) and two in the UK (Kaninsky et al. 2018) found that providing education to the public resulted in more positive perceptions and beliefs about bats.

 Hoffmaster E., Vonk J. & Mies R. (2016) Education to action: improving public perception of bats.
 Animals, 6, 6.